BrendanSiche/Yatetris/README.md

 This is a quick tetris game I made as a challenge to myself to learn Python.

-This is heavilly based on freeCodeCamp.org's tutorial, however, I've made a few changes to the scoring, physics and rotation system
+This is based on freeCodeCamp.org's tutorial, however, I've made a few changes to the scoring, physics and rotation system I've also corrected his clearing line method

 The mechanics are heavilly based on the TGM serie
 - You have a few frames to "lock" a piece in place, even after a drop